lsst-dm/dmtn-111/index.rst

 CSCs on the Summit that use Science Pipelines code will retrieve pre-built containers from the Summit repository.
 They will access data via the Butler from datastores on local filesystems, with SQLite registries (for Gen2 or Gen3) on the same filesystems.
 Data can be retrieved from the DBB at the Base via a separate Butler (or a DBB-native API, when defined), but that data must be cached to the Summit filesystem for use when the Base is unavailable.
+It is not anticipated that any Summit CSCs will need DBB data prior to the arrival of ComCam, so early 2020 is sufficient for installation of the Base DBB.
 An Oracle database will not be deployed at the Summit.
 In particular, no common central database will be provided for Butler registry or other Consolidated Database purposes; these will only be available at the Base.
 If EFD data or LFA files are required, they should be obtained directly via SAL.